SyphaxAdene/SmartCityDataEngineeringProject/README.md

 - Impact of weather conditions on parking patterns
 - Predictive models for parking demand based on upcoming events and forecasted weather
 - Visualization of parking utilization trends over time

+## Data Sources
+### Parking Data
+Parking data is collected from IoT sensors in parking facilities across the city.
+This data includes:

+Station ID
+Total parking spots
+Available spots
+Lattitude
+Longitude ...etc

+### Events Data
+Events data is collected from various sources, including city event calendars and ticketing systems.
+It includes:

+Event name
+Event type
+Venue
+Date and time
+Lattitude and Longitude
+Expected attendance ...etc

+### Weather Data
+Weather data is obtained from the Meteomatics API to enrich the events data at the gold layer.
+This includes:

+Temperature
+Precipitation
+Wind speed
+Cloud cover ...etc